Faial Island: Iberian settlers face privateers (late 1500s)

+Development of Horta as a transatlantic waypoint (1700s - mid 1900s)

-In intervening years Horta became a stopover for Jesuit missionaries traveling to and from Brasil and Asia.
+In intervening years Horta became a stopover for Jesuit missionaries traveling to and from Brazil and Asia.
 The Jesuits constructed a college in Horta, as did the Carmelites and Franciscan Orders.
 In the 18th century, the explorer James Cook also reached the islands before initiating his Pacific voyages of discovery.

-The people of Faial were active participants in the struggles between the Liberals and Absolutionists, finally deciding to favor the Liberals, welcoming the visit of King Pedro IV in 1832.
-For its loyalty, Horta was elevated to status of town.
+The people of Faial were active participants in the struggles between the Liberals and Absolutionists, finally deciding to favor the Liberals, and welcoming the visit of King Pedro IV in 1832.
+For its loyalty, Horta was elevated to the status of a town.

 In 1876 work started on the construction of a dock in the protected harbor of Horta.
-As time progressed, Faial's importance expanded through this dock, as a way-point to trans-Atlantic traffic.
-Charles William Dabney, the American entrepreneur (1794–1871), was responsible for the growth of the industry of the islands with whaling, wine and orange exports predominating.
-A philanthropic figure, Dabney was responsible for cultivating the economy of the island and supporting its population, aid to agriculture and generating markets abroad for their goods.
+As time progressed, Faial's importance expanded through this dock, as a waypoint to trans-Atlantic traffic.
+Charles William Dabney, the American entrepreneur (1794–1871), was responsible for the growth of the industry of the islands with whaling, wine, and orange exports predominating.
+A philanthropic figure, Dabney was responsible for cultivating the economy of the island and supporting its population, aiding agriculture, and generating markets abroad for their goods.
 As well as owning the Fayal shipping line, he was US consul for the Azores 1826–1871; one of the three Dabneys who for many years held the post of American consul for the Azores.
 The growth of industry and trans-Atlantic sail traffic also expanded Horta's importance, as a safe harbor and coal storage base.
 In 1919, the first airplane to cross the Atlantic stopped at Horta.
 Horta's exceptional situation also led to Pan American establishing a Clipper base there.
-Similarly, British, American, French, German and Italian intercontinental submarine cable stations were based in Horta.
+Similarly, British, American, French, German, and Italian intercontinental submarine cable stations were based in Horta.
 During World War Two, Horta was also an important naval base, giving shelter to some of the Allied ships that took part in the Normandy invasion.
+Historical and local accounts indicate that Horta housed British, German, and American telegraph staff working nearby or in close proximity to each other.
+According to local Hortense residents, the British and German telecommunications officers often socialized together, playing tennis, attending celebrations, and participating in lively gatherings.
+The British Europe & Azores Telegraph Company, the German Deutsch-Atlantische Telegraphengesellschaft (DAT), and the American Commercial Cable Company all operated in Horta, with their offices housed in the same building known as Trinity House.
+The German community in Horta had an active social, cultural, and sports calendar, hosting regular gatherings and parties at their homes, including receptions for visiting compatriots.
+These events often took place in the gardens of the German Colony, a residential neighbourhood built to house DAT technicians.
+The colony featured leisure and sports facilities, such as a tennis court and lawn, which were likely venues for social interaction among the international telegraph operators.